-Fort Myers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Fort Myers isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Myers are a mix of both white- and blue-collar jobs.
 Overall, Fort Myers is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fort Myers who work in sales jobs (14.46%), office and administrative support (11.44%), and management occupations (9.50%).

-The overall education level of Fort Myers is somewhat higher than in the average US city of 21.84%: 27.09% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Fort Myers is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.09% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Fort Myers in 2010 was $26,415, which is middle income relative to Florida and the nation.
 This equates to an annual income of $105,660 for a family of four.
 However, Fort Myers contains both very wealthy and poor people as well.

 Fort Myers is an extremely ethnically-diverse city.
 The people who call Fort Myers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Myers residents report their race to be White, followed by Black or African-American.
 Fort Myers also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.68% of the city’s residents.
 Important ancestries of people in Fort Myers include German, Irish, English, Italian, and Haitian.

 Fort Myers also has a high percentage of its population that was born in another country: 18.77%.

 The most common language spoken in Fort Myers is English.
 Other important languages spoken here include Spanish and French Creole.